Skunks as pets: Temperament

-The consensus is that brand-names Evict and Nemex 2 are good over-the-counter wormers for skunks.
-A veterinarian may be able to provide more powerful wormers for resistant strains.

-General considerations

-Overall, caring for skunks is more complicated and challenging than raising other pets due to their rarity.
-The difficulty in finding a veterinarian with experience treating skunks, the conflicting advice offered by different pet skunk organizations, and the scarcity of scientific knowledge about skunk physiology make it necessary for many skunk owners to fend for themselves.
-In addition, some skunks – especially those that were mistreated – may bite, refuse to use a litter box, or exhibit other negative behaviors, according to Jane Bone and Skunk Haven.

-According to James Furniss, a good skunk owner needs to be a do-it-yourself-er and willing to put in a lot of effort.
-There are, however, relocation options if a pet skunk does not work out, including skunk shelters.

 Rabies

 Skunks and other mammals can contract rabies by being bitten by an infected animal or eating the carcass of an infected animal.
 Although it is quite rare for domesticated skunks to get rabies, there have been cases in which an uninfected pet skunk bit a person and was euthanized by animal control personnel so its brain cells could be tested for rabies.

 In the United States, there is no government-approved rabies vaccine or quarantine period for skunks.
 In Canada, Imrab 3 was used in a study for off-label use as a skunk rabies vaccine and to date it is not approved for skunk use.
 If a skunk nips or bites, and the owner can produce proof of vaccination, a 2-week quarantine is required, according to Vivianne Chernoff of Skunks as Pets Canada.

 Many countries, such as Japan, require all newly imported skunks to be quarantined.
-In 2003, The Guardian reported that the UK lacks quarantine kennels licensed to hold skunks.
+In 2003, The Guardian reported that the UK lacks sufficient quarantine kennels licensed to hold skunks.